gmih/gmih.github.io/pages/about/index.md

 Legionnaire and Social Alts.

 ### Gladiator
 Gladiators are new guild members who are trialing to become Legionnaires.
-After a month probationary period, they can become full-fledged Legionnaires.
+After a 4-raid probationary period, they can become full-fledged Legionnaires.